paulklemm/regression-heatmap-paper/Cover Letter.md

   * Reply
     * The focus of the paper is providing overview visualizations based on regression analyses.
 It is not suited for detailed regression analyses producing final statements about the statistical validity of a hypothesis.
 This step incorporates including confounding features and requires a sound statistical background of the user.
 These calculations are carried out using statistical processors, such as SPSS or STATA.
     * We agree with the feedback that the further analysis steps were not clear.
-Hence, we revised the introduction of Section *3D Regression Heat Map Analysis of Population Study Data* as well as in the introduction of Section *5 System Design*
+Hence, we revised the introduction of Section *3D Regression Heat Map Analysis of Population Study Data* as well as the introduction of Section *5 System Design*.
-    * The lesson learned **Extracted Hypotheses Have to be Investigated Further** is solely focused on how the analysis can be carried out
+    * The lesson learned **Extracted Hypotheses Have to be Investigated Further** is solely focused on how the analysis can be carried out.

 </i></font>